DathanStoneDev/DathanStoneDev/README.md

 ### I'm a former Microbiologist and Regulatory Affairs Specialist who decided to pursue their passion for tech :computer:

 :gem: I'm a Software Developer who enjoys learning as much as possible when it comes to programming.
 I lean towards creating backend projects that are data driven.
-:gem: I love working with SQL and datasets.
+I love working with SQL and datasets.
 I tend to grab large datasets from Kaggle, clean the data and work with it from there!
-:gem: I dabble with HTML, CSS and JavaScript/React for the front end.
+I also dabble with HTML, CSS and JavaScript/React for the front end.

 ### Current Technologies: